-CHAPTER 22: DEVELOPMENT REGULATIONS
+CHAPTER 22 DEVELOPMENT REGULATIONS

-Many of the goals of the Comprehensive Plan can be achieved through the implementation of local development regulations authorized by State enabling legislation.
-Chapters 211 and 212 of the Texas Local Government Code contain zoning and subdivision enabling language for Texas municipalities.
-The primary purpose of these regulations is to promote "the public health, safety, morals, or general welfare of the municipality."
-Fort Worth uses a Zoning Ordinance and Subdivision Ordinance to guide the development pattern and use of private land in order to maximize the City's full economic potential without compromising the quality of life for residents.
-The City's development regulations are used to implement the policies and strategies discussed in Chapter 4: Land Use.
+Fort Worth uses development regulations, including a Zoning Ordinance and Subdivision Ordinance, to guide the development pattern and use of private land in order to maximize the City's full economic potential without compromising the quality of life for residents.
+These two development regulations are used to implement the policies and strategies discussed in Chapter 4: Land Use.